X-Ray Tests of General Relativity with Black Holes: Concluding Remarks

 If we select carefully the sources and the observations, X-ray tests of the Kerr hypothesis can be robust, and in such a case the constraints on possible deviations from the Kerr solution are limited by the quality of the data.
 To improve significantly current X-ray constraints we have to wait for the next generation of X-ray missions, starting from \textsl{eXTP}~\cite{eXTP:2016rzs} (currently scheduled to be launched in 2028).
 For example, an observation with \textsl{eXTP} can roughly improve the constraint on a deformation parameter by an order of magnitude with respect to a similar observation with \textsl{NuSTAR} of the same source~\cite{Tao:2023hou}.
 However, in order to fully exploit the high-quality data from the next generation of X-ray missions, it will be necessary to develop more sophisticated theoretical models than those available today or, otherwise, we risk to have very precise, but not very accurate, measurements of the spacetime metric.
+Future models should include the effect of the returning radiation (i.e. the radiation emitted by the disk and returning to the disk because of the strong light bending near black holes), more accurate calculations of the reflection spectrum in the rest-frame of the material in the disk, more sophisticated descriptions of the emissivity profiles by implementing specific coronal geometries, and more sophisticated accretion disk models than the Novikov-Thorne one (probably employing GRMHD-generated accretion disks).

-While gravitational wave tests promise to improve quickly in the near future, and we can expect that they will be able to put the most stringent constraints on the Kerr hypothesis soon, X-rat tests can still be interesting because complementary to the gravitational wave ones.
+Gravitational wave tests promise to improve quickly in the near future and we can expect that eventually they will be able to put the most stringent constraints on the Kerr hypothesis (see, for instance, Ref.~\cite{Babak:2017tow}).
+However, X-ray tests can still be interesting because they are complementary to the gravitational wave ones.
 X-ray tests can indeed probe better the interactions between the gravity and the matter sector.
-For example, non-minimally coupling between the gravity and the matter sectors could induce deviations from geodesic motions of photons or some particle species, variation of fundamental constants in the strong gravity region around black holes, etc. These phenomena are more difficult or impossible to detect with gravitational wave data.
+For example, non-minimal coupling between the gravity and the matter sectors could induce deviations from geodesic motions of photons or some particle species, variation of fundamental constants in the strong gravity region around black holes, etc. These phenomena are more difficult or impossible to detect with gravitational wave data.
+On the other hand, gravitational wave tests are certainly more suitable to probe the gravitational sector itself and, in particular, are sensitive to the dynamical regime, which cannot be probed by electromagnetic tests.

 \funding{This work was supported by the National Natural Science Foundation of China (NSFC), Grant No.~11973019, 12250610185, and 12261131497, the Natural Science Foundation of Shanghai, Grant No.~22ZR1403400, the Shanghai Municipal Education Commission, Grant No.~2019-01-07-00-07-E00035, and Fudan University, Grant No.~JIH1512604.}